by Derek McClain, Driver Solutions/The Healthy Trucker

 “I don’t want to pay for a gym membership.”

 But the fact is, you can get in a great workout without EVER going to the gym.
 In fact, there are plenty of exercises for truck drivers that are easy to do.
-Just ask our friend Jerry McCoy.
+Just ask our friend Jerry McCoy who does exercise when he’s resting between shifts so he isn’t caught out by his eld devices.
 The Healthy Trucker team found Jerry in a drop yard waiting on his next load.
 Guess what Jerry was doing to kill some time?
 You guessed it – getting in a great workout!
 Check out the video below to see for yourself.

 There are plenty of exercises you can do inside your truck or just outside of your truck AND the best part is you don’t need any fancy equipment to do them.
 In fact, Jerry is able to get in a full body workout 4-5 days a week with a $15 resistance exercise band he picked up from Kmart and a little bit of creativity.
 Let’s take a closer look at some of these easy exercise ideas for truck drivers.